piyushdubey/piyushdubey.github.io/_posts/2017-07-12-phoenixing.md

 P.S. - I have been an ardent follower of Tom Preston-Werner right from his early Github days.
 I shamelessly copied the layout of his <a href="http://tom.preston-werner.com/" target="_blank">blog</a> and made it my own.
 The content and contribution is nowhere near what he has done, but the effort will be no less, I promise.
 Thanks to people like him, who keep the field of technology exciting, realm of software engineering relevant, and passion for coding alive for the rest of us.

-Here's a bonus picture from my recent trip to Peru of an oblivious llama chomping grass at Machu Picchu.
-Groovy!
+Here's a bonus picture of an oblivious llama chomping grass at Machu Picchu from my recent trip to Peru.

 <img src="/images/posts/2017-07-12/llama-machu-picchu.jpg" />